Healthy Homes Assessment Woodridge

 Home Assessments Woodridge for Rental Properties

-There are many things to look over in an house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous concerns you should look for when conducting a house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+Some examples include:

 • Do you have enough drainage? draught stopping?

-The repercussions of not having a Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to book your rental properties home assessment.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an tenant solutions ruling can be significant for property managers and landlords.
+For expert advice, call today and book your rental property house evaluation.

 home assessments for rental properties